cardano-scaling/hydra/docs/docs/tutorial/index.md

   --out-file tx.json
 ```

-Note that we need to use the `build-raw` version because the client cannot (yet?) index the Hydra head directly and would not find the UTXO to spend.
+Note that we need to use the `build-raw` version because the client cannot (yet?) index the Hydra head directly and would not find the UTxO to spend.
 This means we also need to create a change output with the correct amount.
 Additionally, since we have set the protocol parameters of the head to have zero fees, we can use the `--fee 0` option.

 Before submission, we need to sign the transaction to authorize spending `alice`'s funds: